 Earlier this month, a Statement of Change for Immigration Rules was published and as part of that, the Home Office unveiled the amended list of Shortage Occupations.

-First, let’s have a look at what is Shortage Occupation list.
+First, let’s have a look at what is the Shortage Occupation list.
 According to the current laws in place, for an employer to hire an overseas migrant, they need to demonstrate, among other requirements, that they have attempted to hire locally and have failed.
 In short, the job needs to be offered first to the British citizens, those with Indefinite Leave to Remain and for now to the EEA nationals.
-To demonstrate that the UK business wishing to hire from overseas has achieved this, they are required to carry an exercise that is known as Resident Labour Market Test.
+To demonstrate that the UK business wishing to hire from overseas has achieved this, they are required to carry an exercise that is known as the Resident Labour Market Test.
 For the jobs that are on the Shortage Occupation List, this exercise is not required.
 This is because the presumption is that hiring locally is going to be a considerably difficult and onerous process.

-Architects and industries reliant on Architectural skills are another big winner of the changes, as the profession is recognised as shortage occupation.
+Architects and industries reliant on Architectural skills are another big winners of the changes, as the profession is recognised as a shortage occupation.
 This is an important step in addressing the concerns within the industry, as it is one of the spheres that is heavily relying on the free movement within the EU to source its talent.

-Large number of professions within the health industry have been recognised as a shortage as well, which should ease the recruitment process of the overseas personal.
+Large number of professions within the health industry have been recognised as a shortage as well, which should ease the recruitment process of overseas personal.

 Another important change targets the food industry.
 This industry has long been championing for better and faster access to specialist chefs.
-While the previous versions of the Shortage Occupation list had the Specialist Chef as a shortage, there were considerable limitations to it, one of which was the exclusion of the venues that had take-away service as part of their business.
-This has hampered most of the high-street restaurants from accessing the required skills and often made it difficult for them to develop and expend further.
-The new List that will come in force on 6th October, has eliminated that exclusion, which means that starting from early next month, many businesses within the food industry will be able to finally use the Tier 2 route to fill in the gap in their staff.
+While the previous versions of the Shortage Occupation list had the Specialist Chef as a shortage, there were considerable limitations to it, one of which was the exclusion of the venues that had takeaway service as part of their business.
+This has hampered most of the high-street restaurants from accessing the required skills and often made it difficult for them to develop and expand further.
+The new list that will come in force on 6th October, has eliminated that exclusion, which means that starting from early next month, many businesses within the food industry will be able to finally use the Tier 2 route to fill in the gap in their staff.